-With talking to someone about big data surprising facts and stats who is not in the industry, they immediately conjure up images of giant warehouses full of servers, staff poring over page after page of numbers and statistics, and some big brother-esque official sat in a huge government building watching us all.
+When talking to someone about big data, they immediately conjure up images of giant warehouses full of servers, staff poring over page after page of numbers and statistics, and some big brother-esque official sat in a huge government building watching us all.

 The truth is somewhat different.
 Big data is rapidly becoming one of the driving forces behind the global economy and is underpinning economic development in poorer countries.
 That’s something exciting, and like anything exciting, it means there’s a vast number of facts and untold nuggets of information that could surprise even big data’s most ardent followers.